 Communication is key to understanding any of the lessons that will be discussed, thus schools require students to show proof that they are proficient in the language used for instruction.
 In the case of US educational institutions, this could come in the form of citizenship in an English-speaking country, scoring 500 (paper-based) or 60 (online) in the TOEFL, and, for international transferees, earning a bachelor's degree from a school that primarily teaches in English.

-On average, an associate degree from a public institution nets around $10,950 annually, inclusive of room and board rates, while private institutions charge about $28,627 each year (NCES, 2021).
+So, how much is an associate degree?
+On average, the associate degree cost from a public institution nets around $10,950 annually, inclusive of room and board rates, while private institutions charge about $28,627 each year (NCES, 2021).
 If we factor in living expenses such as rent and transportation, the costs rise dramatically but public institutions remain significantly cheaper.
+O course, costs vary from institution to institution and program to program.
+For instance, an associate degree in teaching can cost less than one in accounting from the same college.

 |Fort Hays University||$6,560|